backdrop-contrib/footnotes/README.txt

 The Footnotes module can be used to create automatically numbered footnotes within a text.
-In the place, where you want to add a footnote, enclose the footnote text within an fn tag: <fn>like this</fn>.
+In the place, where you want to add a footnote, enclose the footnote text within an fn tag: [fn]like this[/fn].
 The filter will take the text within the tag and move it to a footnote at the bottom of the page.
 In it's place it will place a number which is also a link to the footnote.

+As of version 2.0 Footnotes supports both [fn]square brackets[/fn] and
+<fn>angle brackets</fn>.
+Square brackets support was added in particular
+to support WYSIWYG editors like FCKEditor and TinyMCE.

 There is also another filter which does the same with a Textile markup style.
 Use it together with the Textile module.

 By default, footnotes are placed at the end of the text.
-You can also use a
-<footnotes> or <footnotes /> tag to position it anywhere you want.
-For Textile
-use "footnotes." tag.
+You can also use a [footnotes] or [footnotes /] tag to position it anywhere you want.
+For Textile use "footnotes." tag.